Killing of Timothy Russell and Malissa Williams

-The shooting deaths of Timothy Russell and Malissa Williams, two innocent Black American individuals, occurred in East Cleveland, Ohio on November 29, 2012, at the conclusion of a 22-minute police chase which started in downtown Cleveland.
-Police claimed shots were fired at them as Russell and Williams drove by a squad car; however, this was their vehicle backfiring.
-Over 60 officers participated in a 23-mile police chase that ended in Russell and Williams' vehicles being surrounded.
-The victims had no weapon on them and police claimed they fired due to being fired at.
-Thirteen police officers fired at Russell and Williams 137 times while they were in their car at a parking lot of a middle school, killing both.
+The shooting deaths of Timothy Russell and Malissa Williams, two Black American individuals, occurred in East Cleveland, Ohio on November 29, 2012, when the sound of vehicle's exhaust backfiring caused police to erroneously claim shots were fired at them as Russell and Williams drove by.
+A 22-minute police chase which started in downtown Cleveland, involving over 60 officers over 23-miles ended in Russell and Williams being shot over 20 times each and killed in their car inside a parking lot of a middle school.

+Thirteen police officers surrounding the vehicle fired at Russell and Williams, who are unarmed, over 137 times.
 In May 2014, one of the officers involved, Michael Brelo, was charged with two counts of voluntary manslaughter, and was acquitted by a Cuyahoga County judge of the charges on May 23, 2015.

 Five police supervisors were also charged with dereliction of duty, a misdemeanor.
 Their trial was set on July 27, 2015, went through various delays, with prosecutors dismissing all charges against three of the supervising officers in January 2019 while a fourth police supervisor was found not guilty in July 2019.
+The trial's verdict resulted in small-scale riots in Cleveland, resulting in 74 arrests.

 On January 26, 2016, it was reported that six Cleveland police officers were fired due to their connection with the car chase.
 Five of the six officers were reinstated in October 2017 as required by the ruling of an arbitrator.